-The book value of all capital assets for the Town of Meredith is \$46,330,139, an increase of \$4,102,330 due to construction on the DPW Facility and purchases of new equipment and vehicles.
+The book value of all capital assets for the Town of Meredith is \$46,559,666, an increase of \$229,527 due to continued progress on the DPW Facility and purchases of new equipment and vehicles.
 The investment in capital assets include land, land improvements, conservation easements, infrastructure additions and improvements, buildings and building improvements, equipment and vehicles.

-The investment in capital assets for 2022 amounted to \$10,279,881, with \$1,096,073 in depreciation expense.
+The investment in capital assets for 2023 amounted to \$1,352,279, with \$1,118,852 in depreciation expense.
 This amount includes improvements to the Library and the DPW garage.
-There were \$5,081,478 (net) of retired capital assets in 2022.

-Additional information on capital assets can be found in Note 1-F and Note 7 of the Basic Financial Statements.
+Additional information on capital assets can be found in Note 1F and Note 7 of the Basic Financial Statements.